Kojo Antwi

-Kojo Antwi, also known as "Mr. Music Man", is a Ghanaian Afro pop, highlife, reggae musical artist and a former Ghamro chairman.
-Born with the name Julius Kojo Antwi into a family of 13 siblings, he grew up in Darkuman, a suburb of Accra.
-He has 22 albums to his name, with "Tom & Jerry" being one of his most popular songs in West Africa Ghana.
+Kojo Antwi, also known as "Mr. Music Man", is a Ghanaian Afro pop, highlife, and reggae musical artist and a former Ghamro chairman.
+Born with the name Julius Kojo Antwi into a family of 13 siblings, he grew up in Darkuman, a suburb of Accra, Ghana.
+He has 22 albums to his name, with "Tom & Jerry" being one of his most popular songs in West Africa.